miloszmisiek/ci_p2_tictactoe/TESTING.md

 - JSHint is a community-driven tool that detects errors and potential problems in JavaScript code.
 - To validate the [script.js](assets/js/script.js) file, free JSHint validator was used for this project.
 Below the results:
-  - 79 warnings present, all related to modern JavaScript code: "(...)is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
+  - 79 warnings were present at first, all related to modern JavaScript code: "(...)is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
 All warnings dissapeard after adding one line of comment on top of [script.js](assets/js/script.js) file: "/*jshint esversion: 6 */" <br>
     ![JSHint Warnings Example](assets/images/testing/jshint-warnings.png)

 ## Responsiveness